mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 ## Aggregation

-The Aggregation is the Single View Creator part which aggregates projections data and generates the Single View that is going to be updated.
+The Aggregation is the Single View Creator part which aggregates Projections data and generates the Single View that is going to be updated.

 If you are using Low Code, please visit [this section](/fast_data/configuration/single_view_creator/low_code.md#aggregation), otherwise you can check to the [manual documentation](/fast_data/configuration/single_view_creator/manual.md#aggregation)